MicrosoftDocs/cpp-docs/docs/overview/2019/what-s-new-for-visual-cpp-in-visual-studio.md

 - Go to Definition on #include opens the file

 For more information, see [C++ Productivity Improvements in Visual Studio 2019 Preview 2](https://devblogs.microsoft.com/cppblog/c-productivity-improvements-in-visual-studio-2019-preview-2/).

+**Visual Studio 2019 version 16.1**

+### QuickInfo improvements

+The Quick Info tooltip now respects the semantic colorization of your editor.
+It also has a new **Search Online** link that will search for online docs to learn more about the hovered code construct.
+For red-squiggled code, the link provided by Quick Info will search for the error online.
+This way you don’t need to retype the message into your browser.
+For more information, see [Quick Info Improvements in Visual Studio 2019: Colorization and Search Online](https://devblogs.microsoft.com/cppblog/quick-info-improvements-in-visual-studio-2019-colorization-and-search-online/).

+### IntelliCode available in C++ workload

+IntelliCode now ships as an optional component in the **Desktop Development with C++** workload.
+For more information, see [Improved C++ IntelliCode now Ships with Visual Studio 2019](https://devblogs.microsoft.com/cppblog/).

 ## CMake support